victornguyen/vic.codes/content/blog/catching-up/index.md

 Seriously, I just vomit code into my editor now with no regard for spacing or formatting and Prettier obediently tidies it up instantly.
-It's like I've freed up a CPU core that was previously dedicated to formatting.
+It's like I've freed up a CPU core in my brain that was previously dedicated to formatting.
 It feels like cheating.

 ## TypeScript.
 So... helpful?